Now this is not a subject that I am an expert at, but I have the information about how to look after a pet snake from experts who do know.

 If you are looking for VERY comprehensive snake care training as this book covers everything in three sections, about how to look after a pet snake, how to take care of any snake health problems, and even how to breed snakes if that is your goal!

-Below are some general informational posts to help you in the care of your pet snakes, and in selecting snake breeds to adopt if you are still comparing breeds and so on.
+To help you get started in your research, below are some general informational posts to help you in the care of your pet snakes, and in selecting snake breeds to adopt if you are still comparing breeds and so on.

-But anyone who is serious about learning how to look after a pet snake for a long and healthy life needs to get their hands on this brilliant book, it really is...
+But anyone who is serious about learning how to look after a pet snake for a long and healthy life needs to get their hands on this exclusive and brilliant book, it really is...
 The Ultimate Snake Owners Guide...!